Skip to main content

 Avature

-“Applicant Tracking Systems are systems of the past” is something that I have read on too many blog articles and presentations by emerging recruiting systems and even analysts.
-And yet, the ATS market keeps growing at a staggering 8 percent a year and is expected to reach 2.34 billion by 2026.
+“ATSs are systems of the past” is something that I have read in too many blog articles and presentations by emerging recruiting systems and even analysts.
+And yet, the applicant tracking software market keeps growing at a staggering 8 percent a year and is expected to reach 2.34 billion by 2026.
 All major companies have one, or are spending millions replacing and implementing one.
 The reason why is simple: The need to track applicants is not going anywhere.

-State of the Nation: Addressing the Current Applicant Tracking System Market
+State of the Nation: Addressing the Current Applicant Tracking Software Market

 To understand why ATS solutions are being questioned,it’s important to analyze the current market landscape of recruiting systems.
 On the one hand, you have the legacy applicant tracking system vendors, those that inaugurated the category and are struggling to survive by purchasing other companies or even sunsetting their systems and promising their customers with a new platform panacea that has no clear horizon.